 - Deployment of agent-based solutions for industrial environments.

-The participants will be able to gain a range of theoretical and practical skills necessary to develop complex, real industrial agent based applications, particularly using these technologies to develop industrial cyber-physical systems.
+The participants are able to gain a range of theoretical and practical skills necessary to develop complex, real industrial agent based applications, particularly using these technologies to develop industrial cyber-physical systems.

-The ISSIA 2022 will be hosted by Prof. Fay and its team.
+The ISSIA 2022 was hosted by Prof. Fay and Felix Gehlhoff.

 Prof. Dr. Alexander Fay: Prof. Dr.–Ing.
 Alexander Fay (born 1970) is Director of the Institute of Automation Technology at Helmut Schmidt University Hamburg.
 His main research interests are models, methods, and tools for the efficient engineering of distributed automation systems.
 Prof. Fay also heads the division “Engineering and operation” in the German association for Measurement and Automation (VDI-/VDE-GMA) and is member of the Scientific Advisory Board of the German Platform “Industrie 4.0”.